MichaelMurithi/michaelmurithi/README.md

 Exploring technology is my life.
 Everyday is a new day to improve and learn new concepts.
 ### Currently learning:
-- C#
-- ASP.NET
-- Entity framework
 - API Design
-- Firebase
 - Technical writing
+- Advanced C# .NET + Entity framework
+- Low level C++

 ### Practicing
-- Angular with firebase
-- React
 - Django
+- Nest js
+- Next js
 - Project workflows automation

+### Experienced in
+- Typescript
+- Angular
+- React
+- Microsoft azure
+- C# .NET

 #### Want to learn with me or have some resources?